 My prior knowledge not only made it easier for me to transfer the concept to German but was also key in helping me follow along with my teacher during class that morning.

-German and Dutch clearly have significant similarities, but their differences are much more numerous.
+German and Dutch clearly have significant similarities, but their differences are numerous as well.
 They are distinct languages, after all.

 Dutch and German utilize many of the same sounds, but they have vastly different rules for spelling.